31 Oct – 1 Nov 2025, PRAGUE

 This approach enables media outlets to move beyond simply delivering information and toward meaningful, user-driven journalism that strengthens democracy and civic engagement.

-What project areas will be discussed at the summit?
+What project areas were discussed at the summit?

-The summit will highlight the diverse, innovative projects developed by participating newsrooms during the PluPro Project.
+The summit highlighted the diverse, innovative projects developed by participating newsrooms during the PluPro Project.
 Many of these initiatives fall into common areas, including:

 • launching/redesigning an existing website or creating a new website section;